No stars and stripes? Reimagined US flag sparks outrage - NewsBreak

 The six new designs represent a variety of ideals, including honoring America’s history, focusing on unity and race relations and advocating for saving the planet, among others.

 A design by Andrew Kuo is divided into four rectangles with one featuring red and white stripes and the other three as solid colors (blue, yellow and green).
-Kuo said his design “acknowledges the emotions that informed where our country has been and the spirit of where it may go.”$900B COVID-19 relief bill passed by Congress; Mnuchin says stimulus checks could arrive next week
+Kuo said his design “acknowledges the emotions that informed where our country has been and the spirit of where it may go.”

 The blue in Kuo’s design stands for “untapped potential,” the yellow for “repairing system racism” and the green represents “taking care of our planet.”